openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 .. note::

-    This step is fully optionnal
+    This step is fully optional

 A common tool to quantify agreement is the error matrix (sometimes called a confusion matrix).
 The error matrix organizes the acquired sample data in a way that summarizes key results and aids the quantification of accuracy and area.
 This is a simple cross-tabulation that compares the (algorithm assigned) map category labels to the (human assigned) reference category labels (your validation classification).
 The count for each pairwise combination are included in the blue and yellow cells in the following example.